agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.2.16 - 03.02.2023 =
+* Bugfix: The exclusion cache issue
+* Improvement: Populate post type title for archive pages

+= v13.2.15 - 13.01.2023 =
+* Bugfix: The exclusion issue when user is logged-in
+* Bugfix: The issue the API request to hit endpoint when permalink is default

+= v13.2.14 - 10.01.2023 =
+* Improvement: Compatibility with WordPress < 5.0

+= v13.2.13 - 09.01.2023 =
+* Bugfix: Fix recent, Top Visitor and Visitor page timeout & querying issue

+= v13.2.12 - 08.01.2023 =
+* Bugfix: Get top 10 visitor issue has been fixed
+* Bugfix: Changing the current language in admin has been fixed

+= v13.2.11 - 01.01.2023 =
+* Feature: A privacy setting has been added that allows customers to enable Do Not Track mode.
+* Improvement: Hardened plugin security and improvement

+= v13.2.10 - 24.12.2022 =
+* Bugfix: Logs the pages with query strings and UTM parameters

+= v13.2.9 - 17.12.2022 =
+* Bugfix: The include issue in CLI mode
+* Improvement: Error handler for referred that doesn't have any URL
+* Improvement: Hardened plugin security and improvement
+* Enhancement: Minor Improvements

+= v13.2.8 - 03.12.2022 =
+* Feature: Respect and compatibility with [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) browsers setting.
+* Feature: Add filter `wp_statistics_top_pages_arguments` to change the arguments of top pages.
+* Bugfix: Fix the Add-On notice constraint issue.
+* Bugfix: Sanitize the input of the URLs in the pages list
+* Improvement: Dynamic sending referred in the frontend by JavaScript while Cache is enabled.
+* Improvement: Remove `time` and `_nonce` parameters from the URL of the frontend while Cache is enabled.
+* Improvement: Compatibility with PHP v8.1
+* Improvement: Support method `Helper::get_pages_by_visitor_id()` to get pages by visitor id.

 = v13.2.7 - 23.10.2022 =
 * Bugfix: The error message while purging all databases
 * Update: The ChartJs library updated to v3.9.1